Sharp Convergence to the Half-Space for Mullins-Sekerka in the Plane: Mullins-Sekerka Evolution

 Then we apply Lemma~\ref{L:ANGLE} to obtain the first inequality in \eqref{E:GEOM} with $C=C' C(b)^{1/2}$.
 From this we derive the second inequality in \eqref{E:GEOM}, using \eqref{E:INT4} and \eqref{E:DISSDEF}.
 For the third, we use another duality inequality and \eqref{E:DISSDEF}. \end{proof}

-We now show that if the Mullins-Sekerka evolution is in the regime of admissible interfaces and $\epsilon$ is small enough (recall Definition~\ref{D:AI} and \eqref{eq:E2D}), then it will remain in this setting.
-Lemma~\ref{L:CONTROL} controls the $\BMO$-norm of $\nu$ in terms of $\epsilon$.
+We next turn to two static results that we will later use to show that in the regime of admissible interfaces and for $\epsilon$ is small enough, the interface remains admissible for future times.
+We begin with Lemma~\ref{L:CONTROL}, which controls the $\BMO$-norm of $\nu$ in terms of $\epsilon$.

 \begin{lemma} Let $\Gamma \subseteq \C$ be an admissible curve with $\|b\|_\infty < 2\pi$.
 Then